Serum Integrated Screen

 In the first part, a maternal blood sample is drawn to measure the level of one serum analyte:

-In the second stage, a second blood sample is taken to measure levels of four markers:
+In the second part, a second maternal blood sample is taken to measure the levels of four serum analytes:

 - Alpha-fetoprotein (AFP)

 In pregnancies affected with Down syndrome, the levels of PAPP-A, AFP, and uE3 tend to be lower than normal while the levels of inhibin and total ß-hCG are elevated.

 In pregnancies affected with trisomy 18, the levels of PAPP-A, AFP, uE3, inhibin-A, and ß-hCG tend to be lower than normal.

 In pregnancies affected with ONTDs such as open spina bifida or anencephaly, the level of AFP tends to be elevated.

 What Does a Negative Result Mean?

 The result is considered screen negative if the risks for Down syndrome, trisomy 18 and ONTDs are lower than the cutoff used.
 Typically, a cutoff of one in 270 is used for Down syndrome, a cutoff of one in 100 is used for trisomy 18, and a cutoff of one in 104 is used for ONTDs.
 A patient with a screen negative result is not considered at high risk to have a baby with either Down syndrome or trisomy 18.
 However, the chance to have a pregnancy with Down syndrome or trisomy 18 is not completely eliminated.